 CJ [00:03:54] That sounds good.
 Free sounds great.
 So where should test takers begin?
 Like, what’s that first step?

 Chris [00:04:03] Well, I should say, first of all, that every test taker’s journey is going to be different based on their English level and particular strengths and weaknesses.
 For example, some may be stronger and speaking, some in writing.
-However, one thing that every test taker absolutely needs to do is take at least one of our free practice tests, even if you’re quite confident about your level.
-You should definitely take the time to go through at least what it will help you understand the format and the style of the questions.
-So there won’t be any surprises on the official test.
-You’ll see the instructions and a variety of question types exactly what you’ll see on test day.
+However, one thing that every test taker absolutely needs to do is take at least one of our free practice tests.
+Even if you’re quite confident about your level, you should definitely take the time to go through at least one.
+It will help you understand the format and the style of the questions, so there won’t be any surprises on the official test.
+You’ll see the instructions and a variety of question types: exactly what you’ll see on test day.

-Chris [00:04:52] No, not exactly the same questions that you get on your actual testing that would make the test a little too easy, but you’ll see the same style and format as you see on the official test.
+Chris [00:04:52] No, not exactly the same questions that you’ll get on your actual test day.
+That would make the test a little too easy.
+But you’ll see the same style and format as you see on the official test.